Japan faces recession risks with dearth of ammunition

 While the chances of such actions are small, they cannot be ruled out given Japan’s exposure to economic swings in big export destinations like China, analysts say.

-“Chances are fifty-fifty that Abe may delay the sales tax hike again,” said Takeshi Minami, chief economist at Norinchukin Research Institute, who see a 70 percent chance Japan may slide into recession.
+“Chances are fifty-fifty that Abe may delay the sales tax hike again,” said Takeshi Minami, chief economist at Norinchukin Research Institute, who see a 70 pecent chance Japan may slide into recession.

 “If the sales tax is delayed, the BOJ would come under pressure for further easing.”